Paulkit/Simple-Useful-Class-For-Android/README.md

 This example using Helper.java as demo and you can complie and good to go.
 Still some setup need to be made by yourself (R.style.AppThemeNoActionBar for example)

-Some variable need to be initialized first
+Some variables need to be initialized first
 ```java
     private Context mContext;
     private SharedPreferences.Editor editor;